Regulatory actions for July 25, 2025

 July 25, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: AI Medical Service, Geneoscopy, Minnesota Medical Tech.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aldeyra, Atara, Candel, GSK, Leo, Sprout, Verastem.

 Briefs